DreamworldSolutions/dw-form/README.md

 - `--disabled-text-color` - use this to customize disabled label color

+- `--dw-form-field-label-min-height` - use this to set minimum height to label.

 #### Example css to change label style

 ```
 dw-form-field {
   --primary-text-color: blue;
+  --dw-form-field-label-min-height: 40px;
   font-size: 18px;
 }
 ```